Last update: May 30, 2020

 Many Medical Associations like American Academy of Neurology, Spanish Society of Neurology, American Association of Epilepsy and American Academy of Pediatrics among others support breastfeeding in epilepsy affected mothers who are on treatment for this condition.

 Many anti-epileptic drugs are compatible with breastfeeding since they are not a cause of harm to the breastfed infant.
 Phenobarbital, Primidone and Ethosuximide should be avoided because may be a cause of excessive sedation.
+Avoid felbamate due to risk of hematological and liver toxicity.
 See info on any particular drug which is offered at our website.

 Because some drugs are excreted into breast milk in small amounts an abrupt weaning may trigger a Deprivation Syndrome in the infant (seizures due to sudden drug discontinuation).
 This is a reason for gradual weaning as the best option.